Updated: Jan 14, 2019

 There is no background, and the shapes are abstract in this frame from Dudok de Wit’s The Aroma of Tea.
 There are no people here, save for the ones who drew it.

-In a singularly impressive technical accomplishment from When Marnie Was There, all of the children in this frame are in motion.
-They are not just moving repetitively back and forth or making identical motions; each child is moving in an individual and meaningful manner.
-However, one can only see a fraction of what is happening before it is over.
-But an army of animators has drawn it all all the same.
+In a singularly impressive technical accomplishment from When Marnie Was There, all of the children in this scene are in motion.
+They are not just moving repetitively back and forth or making identical or repetitive movements; each child is moving in an individual and meaningful manner.
+One can only see a fraction of what is happening before it is over, but an army of animators has drawn it all all the same.

 A hand-drawn man stares at a computer-generated turtle.
 The turtle stares back.
 The man is armed with a stick.
 He has built the raft by hand.
 He is alone on the raft in the ocean far from home.
 In a few moments, the raft will be destroyed by the turtle.